-When a hermit crab is ready to change shells, it may need to try several shells before settling on a new home.
+When a hermit crab is ready to change shells, it may need to try out several shells before settling on a new home.
 Purple Pincher crabs (C. Clypeatus) are particularly likely to switch shells several times in the span of an hour or two, while other crabs may spend more time looking for the perfect shell.

-vocal and physical contests over shells.
-While this is rarely meant to harm each other, the battles can become dangerous and you may need to separate the crabs.
-However, if you have provided enough sand, the crabs should be able to bury to get out of the situation.
+If you have several crabs that are the same size, they may have loud vocal and physical contests over shells.
+While these are rarely meant to cause harm, the battles can become dangerous, and you may need to separate the crabs.
+However, if you have provided enough sand, the crabs should be able to bury themselves to get out of the situation.

-Crab A switches to a new shell.
-Crab B switches into Crab A's old shell.
-Crab A doesn't like the new shell and wants the old shell back.
-Crab B loves the shell and won't give it back.
+- Crab A doesn't like the new shell and wants the old shell back.

-more shells for them to choose from.
-I had a crab who held a grudge over this scenario for more than a month.
-"Crab B" didn't stay above ground for more than an hour at a time until "Crab A" switched into a new shell that I had bought and was no longer harassing the other crab for stealing her shell.
+If you notice the crabs making noises back and forth or trying to steal shells, buy a few more shells for them to choose from.
+I had a crab who held a grudge over this scenario for more than a month: Crab B didn't stay above ground for more than an hour at a time until Crab A switched into a new shell and was no longer harassing B for stealing her shell!

-Be careful not to make the following mistakes with your hermit crabs.
+Be careful not to make the following mistakes with your hermit crabs:

 - If you notice crabs fighting over shells, give them more shells to choose from.

 - Never try to force a crab to switch shells.

 With the exception of the first photo from flickr, the hermit crab and shell photos used on this page were taken by the author, fritteritter; other photos were taken by photographers at sxc.hu and used with permission.

 © 2009 fritteritter